This glossary may be freely reproduced provided this URL is properly cited with hyperlink and

 - Box-Office

-- Measure of the total amount of money paid by movie-goers to view a movie.
+- Measure of the total amount of money paid by movie-goers to view

 - Bracketing